NotJoeMartinez/yt-fts/README.md

   OPENAI_API_KEY.

 Options:
-  --channel TEXT       The name or id of the channel to generate embeddings
+  -c, --channel TEXT   The name or id of the channel to generate embeddings
                        for
   --open-api-key TEXT  OpenAI API key.
 If not provided, the script will
                        attempt to read it from the OPENAI_API_KEY environment